grange85/ahfow-www/_posts/2019/2019-07-05-artefacts-005-letter from-naomi-july-1997.md

 The response I got was this lovely, and very real, letter from Naomi where she touches on the PT interview, and the first Terrastock festival.

-There's more below the envelope but...
+There's more beneath the envelope but...
 I need some secrets.

 The last line read:

 > Congratulations on your new baby

 That new baby graduated from university last month.

+---

 _I thought I'd just go through some of the stuff I've acquired over the years and post about it here... how interesting the posts (and artefacts) are will undoubtedly vary!_